kelseyde/calvin-chess-engine/README.md

 - Hash size and number of search threads are also configurable via UCI.
 - Calvin is connected to Lichess where he plays regularly in the engine pool: https://lichess.org/@/Calvin_Bot

+### Evaluation

+For any given chess position, the engine needs a method of obtaining an estimate of how good the position is for the side to move.
+Chess engine evaluation mechanisms can be split into two camps: traditional [Hand-Crafted Evaluation](https://www.chessprogramming.org/Evaluation) (HCE), and [Efficiently Updatable Neural Networks](https://www.chessprogramming.org/NNUE) (NNUE).
+Since version [4.0.0](https://github.com/kelseyde/calvin-chess-engine/releases/tag/4.0.0), Calvin has switched to a neural-net based eval.

+The neural network was trained using the excellent [bullet](https://github.com/jw1912/bullet) trainer on a dataset of 670 million positions taken from the [Leela dataset](https://www.kaggle.com/datasets/linrock/t77dec2021-t78janfeb2022-t80apr2022), that I re-scored using Calvin's own search and evaluation.
+The network architecture is (768->384)x2->1.

 ## Special Thanks To...

 - The [Chess Programming Wiki](https://www.chessprogramming.org) - A brilliant resource for all chess engine programmers, this wiki has been my go-to reference for every new topic.